 31st July 2020 // 17th July 2020 // 9th July 2020 // 8th July 2020 // 23rd June 2020 //

 29th May 2020 // 25th May 2020 // 10th May 2020 // 16th April 2020 // 23rd March 2020 // 20th March 2020

 non repayable grants

-Under the COVID-19 Job Retention Scheme HMRC will reimburse a business 80% of an employees wages up to the value of £2,500 per month.
+Under the COVID-19 Job Retention Scheme, which has now been extended until April 2021, HMRC will reimburse 80% towards an employees wages for hours not worked up to the value of £2,500 per month.

 o As a shop, restaurant, café, drinking establishment, cinema or live music venue.